kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 ### In-line Volumes

 In-line controller calls are a special case because there is no PV.
-In this case we will translate the volume source and copy it to the field VolumeAttachment.Spec.Source.VolumeAttachmentSource.InlineVolumeSource.
+In this case we will translate the in-line volume source into a CSIPersistentVolumeSource and copy it to the field `VolumeAttachment.Spec.Source.VolumeAttachmentSource.InlineCSIVolumeSource`.
 The VolumeAttachment name must be made with the CSI Translated version of the VolumeSource in order for it to be discoverable by Detach and WaitForAttach (described in more detail below).

-The CSI Attacher will have to be modified to also check this location for a source as well as checking for the `pvName`.
+The CSI Attacher will have to be modified to also check for `InlineCSIVolumeSource` besides the `PersistentVolumeName`.
 Only one of the two may be specified.
+If `PersistentVolumeName` is empty and `InlineCSIVolumeSource` is set, the CSI Attacher will not look for an associated PV in it's PV informer cache as it implies the inline volume scenario (where no PVs are created).

+The CSI Attacher will have access to most of the data it requires for handling in-line volumes to pass to the CSI plugins from `InlineCSIVolumeSource`.
+However a few fields require special handling due to the absence of a PV.
+Specifically, reasonable `MountOptions` and `AccessModes` need to be determined by plugin-specific APIs:
+`GetAccessModeForVolume` and `GetMountOptions`.

 The new VolumeAttachmentSource API will look as such:
 ```